How to Use Generative AI in the Insurance Industry

 5. Customize Marketing

 Another way insurance companies can use Generative AI is in marketing.
-They can use it to create custom campaigns based on insights from prospective customer data.
+They can use it to create custom campaigns based on insights from prospective customer queries and data.

 For example, Generative AI can analyze large data sets about demographics, purchasing history, and online customer behavior.
 From there, it can segment potential customers into different groups and create targeted marketing campaigns just for them.